Daniel-Hanrahan-Tools-and-Games/The_Game_Of_Trusters/README.md

 The enemy artwork bodies are meant to be colorized.

-You only need to compile the C++/.cpp file.
+You only need to compile the C++/.cpp file for the video game adaptation.

 Anything not covered by the GNU GPL 3.0: This work is licensed under Attribution-ShareAlike 4.0 International